LivingInSyn/image_collsion_gen/README.md

 # dhash_collision
  This is a program designed to create dHash collisions given a target image or a target hash.
-You should read the blog post here: (todo: add link).
+You should read the blog post here: https://dev.to/living_syn/creating-image-hash-collisions-2g41.

  For instance given the two photos: